ejone088/Attacking-Detecting-Responding-w-Sliver-LimaCharlie-EDR/README.md

 # Attacking, Detecting and Responding w/Sliver & LimaCharlie (EDR)
-The following project replicates detecting malicious activity from Sliver (open-source alternative to Cobalt Strike) and responding to it using LimaCharlie.
+The following project replicates detecting malicious activity from Sliver (an open-source alternative to Cobalt Strike) and responding to it using LimaCharlie.

 Source (Eric Capuano's Guide): https://blog.ecapuano.com/p/so-you-want-to-be-a-soc-analyst-part